 Great things do not come easy.
 Becoming a fantastic Storyteller will take hard work.
 The training sessions are demanding and you will need to be able to absorb and respond to critical feedback.

 On Prohibition City you lead a group of undercover newspaper reporters, out to expose Vancouver’s dirty history of prohibition.
-You visit a former speakeasy, a former rum-running warehouse, a former beer parlour.
+You visit a former speakeasy, a former beer parlour, and some of Vancouver’s finest heritage buildings.
 You tell the story of temperance movement crusaders, Vancouver’s most outrageous mayor and its most famous showgirl.
-This is the tour that made Forbidden Vancouver #1 on Trip Advisor in Vancouver.

 How much will I be paid?